konveyor/move2kube-demos/GettingStarted.md

 INFO[0004] Metadata planning done
 INFO[0004] Plan can be found at [m2k.plan].
 ```
+Generates a *plan* file containing a transformation proposal (including containerization options) for all the services discovered from various sources.

 2. **Translate** : In the same directory, invoke the below command.
 ```
 $ move2kube translate
 ```

-Note: If information about any runtime instance say cloud foundry or kubernetes cluster needs to be collected use `move2kube collect`.
+Note: If information about any runtime instance say cloud foundry or kubernetes cluster needs to be collected, use `move2kube collect`.
 You can place the collected data in the src directory used in the plan.
+(Optional)